AishaFaheem/HospitalManagementSystem/README.md

 ## 10. DSL:
 In the project, I implemented Domain Specific Language (DSL) elements to enhance code readability and maintainability.
 Here's how I integrated DSL:

-Clear Abstractions: I designed the codebase with clear abstractions representing domain concepts like patients, prescriptions, and medical records.
-Each aspect of the system was modeled with intuitive class structures and method names.
+Clear Abstractions: I wrote the code with clear abstractions concepts like patients, prescriptions, and medical records.

-Readable Method Naming: I employed meaningful method names that reflect domain actions, making the code self-explanatory and easy to understand.
-For example, methods like fetch_data() and update_data() directly correspond to their respective functionalities.
+Readable Method Naming: I used meaningful method names that reflect domain actions, making the code self-explanatory and easy to understand.
+For example, methods like fetch_data() and update_data() easily explain their respective functionalities.

-Consistent Naming Conventions: I adhered to consistent naming conventions throughout the codebase, ensuring clarity and predictability.
-Whether it's variable names, method names, or class names, consistency in naming fosters understanding and reduces cognitive load for developers.
+Consistent Naming Conventions: I used consistent naming conventions throughout the code, ensuring clarity and predictability.

 ## 11. Functional Programming:
 This code exhibits several aspects of functional programming: